 In case of Shotha – swelling, inflammation disorders, taking jaggery products is contra indicated.
 Reference – Charaka Samhita, Chikitsa Sthana 12/20

 Jaggery shouldn’t be consumed in cold or cold weather.
 Gur, being a natural coolant, can increase the cold qualities in the body and worsen respiratory symptoms.

 It is best to avoid jaggery while having fever, cold and cough, for the same reason.

 Jaggery in diabetes

 Is there any benefit of using jaggery in diabetes?

 Jaggery contains sugar hence is not recommended in diabetes.
 However, the amount of sugar per gram of jaggery is lesser than that of one gram of white sugar.
 Hence, if your diabetes is under good control and if you are using sugar in your diet (say, in coffee or tea), it is best for you to replace white sugar with jaggery.

 Unique use of jaggery in intestinal worms:

 Jaggery – if used for long time may cause intestinal worms.
-But in some Ayurvedic medicines, used in treating intestinal worm infestation, like Manibhadra Guda, jaggery is used as ingredient.
+But in some Ayurveda medicines, used in treating intestinal worm infestation, like Manibhadra Guda, jaggery is used as an ingredient.
 This will help in attracting the worms into the intestines and to kill them with the other herbs in the medicine.